-There are some other tasks that executors typically help with, but aren’t obliged to do, including:
+There are some other tasks that an executor of a Will typically helps with, but aren’t obliged to do, including:

-- Arranging the funeral – executors don’t need to be involved with this, but given that they have access to the deceased person's financial accounts (and by proxy any funeral funds), it often makes sense for them to help out
+- Arranging the funeral – an executor of a Will does not need to be involved with this, but given that they have access to the deceased person's financial accounts (and by proxy any funeral funds), it often makes sense for them to help out

 - Informing people of the death – there is no legal requirement to tell people not named in the Will about a person's death, but some executors take it upon themselves to get in touch with those who were close to the person who died.

-The only legal requirement for someone to be an executor is that they’re over 18 and both physically and mentally able to take on the task.
+The only legal requirement for someone to be an executor of a Will is that they’re over 18 and both physically and mentally able to take on the task.

 There’s no rule against your executor also being someone named as a beneficiary in your Will, so you don’t need to worry about finding someone impartial to be your executor.